jaimeharman/Responsive-Portfolio/README.md

 Responsive Portfolio

 I created a responsive portfolio utilizing Bootstrap v4.5 with three html pages: about me, portfolio and a contact page.
 Requirements included a functional/deployable application, use of navbar, working links, semantic html and components/grid of Bootstrap.

-Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system
+This page will be used to upload projects completed in this course and as a personal portfolio to show future potential employers.

 Built With
-Dropwizard - The web framework used
+Bootstrap - main framework
-Maven - Dependency Management
-ROME - Used to generate RSS Feeds
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+VS Code - added in additional code
+CSS Style Sheet - visual styling

+Sources I used in this assignment (Links listed below):

+Font Awesome - Social Media Icons - https://fontawesome.com;
+Bootstrap - main framework on this assignment: https://getbootstrap.com;
+W3Schools - Media queries - https://www.w3schools.com/cssref/css3_pr_mediaquery.asp;

 Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.
+Jaime Harman

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.